dmolin/react-redux-demo/README.md

-React-Redux demo application
+Tech Demo: Example of Replicating Just-Eat interface with React+Redux
 ==========================================================================

-Super simplified project, used as a template for a typical React+Redux+Webpack application

-No fancy UI at the moment (just a bare search box and a result list), since the focus is on the code structure and overall application architecture.
+This project is a demo project part of the **Attack of the Clones** series, where I demonstrate how to replicate some of the current widely used apps on the market using specific technologies (React and Redux in this case)

 The project is setup with Webpack and a development server with Hotreload and feature a typical scenario, with a page allowing to search for data.

-The current code implement a postcode lookup for restaurants, using the Just-Eat public API endpoints.
+The current code implement a super basic postcode lookup for restaurants, using the Just-Eat public API endpoints.

 ### Technologies Used ###